ChALkeR/notes/Improper-markup-sanitization.md

 But wait, our library wants us to specify a `class` attribute on `code` or `pre` elements to hint the language which syntax do we want to highlight.

-So, what a programmer that doesn't think much about security at that point _or at least doesn't question why the rules for the sanitizer were written in the way they were present_, would do at this point?
+So, what a programmer that doesn't think much about security at that point _or at least doesn't question why the rules for the sanitizer were written in the way they were present_, would do there?

 ### tl;dr